ingadhoc/sale/sale_exception_print/README.rst

 To use this module, you need to:

 #.
-When you print an sale order, validate than the partner limit not overdo.
+Before printing a quotation, it checks that the partner limit not exceeded.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas